Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function

-{\bf Overlap as order parameter - } To study the criticality of the SMHN model by changing the load $N$ and the noise probability $p$, we refer to the usual overlap parameter as a measure of the model's ability to retrieve the correct pattern.
-Without noise, we always have $\xi_t[l]=1, \forall t,l$ in Eq. (\ref{modern_hop_exp_noise}) and, when $N$ is not too large, the neural network rapidly reaches an exact steady state, given by the fixed point that is nearest to the initial distorted pattern.
+To study the criticality of the SEDAM model by changing the number $K$ of stored patterns and the noise probability $p$, we refer to an overlap parameter as a measure of the model's ability to retrieve the correct pattern.
+Without noise, we always have $\epsilon^i_t=1, \forall t,i$ in Eq. (\ref{modern_hop_exp_noise}) and, when $K$ is not too large, the neural network rapidly reaches an exact steady (equilibrium) state, given by the fixed point that is nearest to the initial distorted pattern.
 Thus, the network finds the correct pattern when a blurred pattern is given as initial input.
-In this case, the overlap parameter:
+In this zero-noise and low $K$ case, most authors study the following overlap parameter: